 The correct answers can be found below the references.

-1. Bulimia nervosa mostly occurs in women between the ages of 18 to 35 years.
+1. Bulimia nervosa mostly occurs in women between the ages of 18 and 35 years.
 Which symptom is not typical for this disease?

 - The high psychological strain of the patients.

 - Feeling of control loss.

-- Shame and feelings of guilt due to the disturbed eating behavior.
+- Feelings of shame and guilt due to disturbed eating behavior.

 - Bad compliance in the therapy of the disease.

 - Repeated episodes of eating attacks with subsequent counter-regulatory measures.

-2. A 17-year-old girl visits her family doctor due to concentration problems and decreased performance.
+2. A 17-year-old girl visits her family doctor due to concentration problems and decreased performance in school.
 On physical examination, she has a height of 1.60 m and weighs 44 kg.
-Upon inquiry, however, the patient, states that she feels well except for decreased performance.
-She experiences her physical state as normal.
-Furthermore, she requests her doctor to help her quickly become productive in school again.
+When asked, the patient states that she feels well but would like to become productive in school again.
 Which disease matches her symptoms?